Trump and Zelenskyy meet with 2 big issues in focus: security guarantees and land

 "There'll be a lot of help when it comes to security," Trump said, noting that the U.S. would help by selling weapons to Ukraine and other allies in Europe, rather than direct aid.

-Monday's talks won't just be Zelenskyy at the table with Trump, as an unusually long list of European leaders are on hand to join them.
-Among them: British Prime Minister Keir Starmer, European Commission President Ursula Von der Leyen, French President Emmanuel Macron and NATO Secretary General Mark Rutte, in what is being seen as a united front to prevent Trump from pressuring Zelenskyy into an unfair agreement to end the war with Russia.
-Also joining at the White House is Italian Prime Minister Giorgia Meloni, German Chancellor Friedrich Merz and the president of Finland, Alexander Stubb.
+Monday's talks featured an unusually long list of European leaders, in what is being seen as a united front to prevent Trump from pressuring Zelenskyy into an unfair agreement to end the war with Russia.
+Joining the Ukrainian leader was British Prime Minister Keir Starmer, European Commission President Ursula Von der Leyen, French President Emmanuel Macron, NATO Secretary General Mark Rutte, Italian Prime Minister Giorgia Meloni, German Chancellor Friedrich Merz and the president of Finland, Alexander Stubb.

 Ahead of Monday's meetings, Trump put the onus on Zelenskyy to reach a peace deal with his Russian aggressor — and laid down two conditions.